 Place partially frozen chicken chunks in a food processor fitted with the metal blade.
 Chop the chicken, pulsing on and off, just until finely chopped but still retains some texture.

 Crumble chicken into skillet; season with salt and cook until no longer pink.
-Place chicken mixture in a medium bowl; cool 15 minutes.
+Cook to internal temp of 165°F. Place chicken mixture in a medium bowl; cool 15 minutes.
 Gently stir in olives, egg, raisins, and vinegar.

 Heat oven to 400°F. Place pie pastry on lightly floured surface.
 Use a cutter or juice glass to cut out 3-1/2 inch rounds, re-rolling pastry as needed to make 12 to 15 rounds.
 Spoon a scant ¼ cup chicken mixture onto center of each round.
 Wet edges of dough with a little water; fold over and press firmly to seal.
 Crimp edge.
 Place empanadas on baking sheet; bake 15 to 20 minutes or until golden brown.